Syed Muhammad Anwer

-Justice Dr.Syed Muhammad Anwer (Urdu: سید محمد انور) was appointed as Judge Federal Shariat Court of Pakistan on 21.05.2020.
-He took oath as Acting Chief Justice Federal Shariat Court of Pakistan on 16.05.2022.
+Justice Dr. Syed Muhammad Anwer (Urdu: سید محمد انور) is a Pakistani judge.
+He took oath as Acting Chief Justice Federal Shariat Court of Pakistan on 16 July, 2022.

-Justice Dr Syed Muhammad Anwer was elevated as Aalim Judge in Federal Shariat Court on 10 July 2023, by the President of Pakistan Dr. Arif Alvi via Notification dated 5 July 2023.
+Anwer was elevated as Aalim Judge in Federal Shariat Court on 10 July 2023, by the President of Pakistan Dr. Arif Alvi via notification on 5 July, 2023.

 Early life and education

-Justice Dr Syed Mohammed Anwer was born in Rawalpindi, Pakistan.
+Anwer was born in Rawalpindi, Pakistan.
 He attended F. G. Sir Syed College.
 He obtained his Bachelors's (LLB Honors) degree from International Islamic University, Islamabad.
 He is officially recognised amongst the prominent alumnus of the International Islamic University Islamabad.
 Later, he pursued higher education at Kyushu University in Japan as a Monbukagakusho Scholarship, completing his LLM in International Economic Law.
 Additionally, he earned his MPhil degree in Public Policy and International Relations, specializing in Comparative Political Studies and Administration in Asia (CSPA), from the same university.
 Anwer acquired religious education from traditional madrasahs, receiving degrees such as Maulvi Fazil and Daur-i-tafseer.
 He also completed Masters in Oriental Learning M.O.L from University of Punjab.
 Lastly, he pursued his Ph.D. in Islamic Studies at the University of Punjab.